openhab/openhab-addons/bundles/org.openhab.voice.porcupineks/README.md

 This voice service allows you to use the PicoVoice product Porcupine as your keyword spotter in openHAB.

+This add-on use a platform specific binary, should work on all the platforms supported by porcupine, if you encounter a problem try to run one of the porcupine java demos on your machine.

 ## How to use it

 After installing you would be able to access the addon options through the openHAB configuration page under the 'Other Services' section.
 There you will need to provide your PicoVoice Api Key.